sjl/.plan/README.markdown

 * Almost done with [Silt2][].
 Might add a few more artifacts tomorrow but otherwise it's done.
 Time to move on.

+### 2016-08-10

+* Added a [Links page](http://stevelosh.com/links/) to my website.
+I've been meaning to do this for a while.
+It's going to be a place for me to dump links to blogs/etc that I want to remember to check every now and then.